PrateekNarang/cc-website/themes/coloredcow/README.md

 This is the first theme for official Colored Cow Website

-Authors:

-Tushar Bohra
+Date: 7 July 2015

-Nishanth KD
+Authors: Tushar Bohra, Nishanth KD

-Designers:

-Abhishek Sharma
+Designers: Abhishek Sharma